 - Decision-making and willpower suffer, making healthy food choices harder

-Can HRT Help With Perimenopausal Weight Gain?
+Can HRT Help With Menopause Weight Gain?

 Research shows HRT can: